-- The annual roundwood harvest between 1955 and 2014; - The roundwood available for processing, 2006-2014; - The roundwood forecast 2014-2028; - Roundwood timber prices for both Coillte and the Private sector; - Timber and paper products trade; - Firewood production; - Forest based biomass usage; - The role of forests in climate change mitigation; - Ireland's Kyoto obligation and its fulfilment; - Irish forest carbon stocks.
+- The annual roundwood harvest between 1955 and 2015; - The roundwood available for processing, 2006-2015; - The roundwood forecast 2016-2036; - Roundwood timber prices for both Coillte and the Private sector; - Timber and paper products trade; - Firewood production; - Forest based biomass usage; - The role of forests in climate change mitigation; - Ireland's Kyoto obligation and its fulfilment; - Irish forest carbon stocks.

-- The total roundwood harvest in 2014 (Including firewood) was 3.11 million cubic metres, the highest level since records began; - Softwood available for processing in 2014 was 2.96 million m3. - Eighty one per cent of the roundwood available for processing came from Coillte in 2014, with the balance mainly coming from the private sector; - The total forecast of net realisable volume production for the island of Ireland over the forecast period, 2014-2028, is estimated as being 65.7 million m3 overbark with an additional 1.9 million m3 potentially available in the tip 7cm category; - The average Coillte timber price in 2014 was nominally up 15% over 2013 and continued a largely upwards trend overall in timber prices since 2009; - In value terms Ireland was exporting 126% more sawn timber in 2014 than in 2008, mainly to the UK; - In 2014, 36% of the roundwood harvested in the Republic of Ireland was used for energy generation, mainly within the forest products sector; - In 2014, 52% of the Irish market for sawn softwood timber was supplied by domestic production with the balance being imported; - The usage of Irish roundwood for wood energy accounted for over one third of the harvest in 2014 and mitigated over half a million tonnes of CO2 emissions; - The national forest estate is an important carbon reservoir, amounting to 381 million tonnes of carbon in 2012; an increase from 348 million tonnes in 2006; - Article 3.3 forests represented a net removal of 16 Mt of CO2 eq. from the atmosphere between 2008 and 2012, offsetting ca. 5% of all national emissions.
+- The total roundwood harvest in 2015 (including firewood) was 3.25 million cubic metres, the highest level since records began; - Softwood available for processing in 2015 was 3.06 million m2. - Seventy seven per cent of the roundwood available for processing came from Coillte in 2015, with the balance mainly coming from the private sector; - The share of private sector roundwood available for processing has increased from 7.6% in 2006 to 21% in 2015. - The total forecast of net realisable volume production for the Republic of Ireland over the forecast period, 2016-2036, is estimated as being 107.8 million m overbark with an additional 4.5 million m potentially available in the tip 7cm category; - The average Coillte timber price in 2015 was down 7% over 2014; - In value terms Ireland was exporting 124% more sawn timber in 2015 than in 2008, mainly to the UK; - In 2014, 35% of the roundwood harvested in the Republic of Ireland was used for energy generation, mainly within the forest products sector; - The national forest estate is an important carbon reservoir, amounting to 381 million tonnes of carbon in 2012; an increase from 348 million tonnes in 2006; - Article 3.3 forests represented a net removal of 16 Mt of CO2 eq. from the atmosphere between 2008 and 2012, offsetting ca. 5% of all national emissions.